bastidererste/mediatechnologycookbook/socat_packet_forwardin.md

 To use this script:

--Copy the script into a file, say socat_loop.sh.
+Copy the script into a file, say socat_loop.sh.

--Give it execute permission
+Give it execute permission

 ```
 $ chmod +x socat_loop.sh.